postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 ### Creating an API

-You can create an API in the workspace from the sidebar when there are no APIs in the current workspace.
-To create an API, click **Create an API** button.
-To create an API, click '+' in the sidebar.
+You can create an API in the workspace from the sidebar in the Postman app.
+To create an API when there are no APIs in the current workspace, click **Create an API** button in the sidebar.
+To create an API when APIs exist in your workspace, click '+' in the sidebar.
 The following screen opens:

 Specify a name for your API.
 Your API is saved with a default version 'Draft'.
 Once the API is created, you can open the API and view the details in the tab.
 You can also rename the version of your API.
 To rename the version of your API, click **Show All Versions**.
 The following screen opens:

 Click ellipsis (...), select **Rename**, specify a new version identifier and press enter.

 In the sidebar, click the API you want to open in the tab.
 If there are multiple versions of the API, Postman opens the most recently created.

 **Note:** You can create an API only when you are signed-in and the sync is connected.
 Remember, if you are a free user you can create only one API.

+### Sharing an API

+Postman enables you to share APIs in workspaces from the Postman app and the workspaces dashboard.

+This topic covers the following:

+* Sharing collections in the app

+* Sharing collections in the Dashboard

+* Modifying team permissions

+### Managing Roles

+### Deleting an API

+Click the ellipsis (...) next to an API, and select "Delete API".
+If you didn't intend to delete the API, you can always recover your deleted APIs.
+Refer to the next section Recover a collection to learn how to retrieve your deleted collections.

+### Removing from workspace

+From the Postman app, you can remove an API from the sidebar.
+Click the ellipsis (...) next to the API you would like to remove, select "Remove from workspace" and confirm that you would like to remove the API from the current workspace.
+The API will no longer be visible in the workspace.

+## APIs